 - No Stock Derivatives: Cannot trade stock options or CFDs

-2. AvaTrade - Best for Technical Trading
+2. AvaTrade - Popular Platform for Technical Trading

 AvaTrade is built from the ground up for technical traders.
 This platform includes a very powerful custom charting platform that’s chock full of technical studies, drawing tools, and more.
 Even better, AvaTrade gives all account holders access to the incredibly popular MetaTrader 4 charting software.
 With this, you’re able to go beyond basic charting to conduct backtests, set alerts, and even develop automated trading strategies.
 AvaTrade also has a charting-enabled mobile app, which is a major plus for derivative traders on the go.